Looks like your cart is empty. Compare Travel Backpacks

 The stereotypical "backpacking" backpack is tall and cylindrical.
 Students buy these bags because they're huge and can fit a lot of stuff.
 They don't realize that these bags are made for hiking, not traveling.

 Don't worry, I made the same mistake on my first big international trip.
-I bought a giant bag from GoLite and ending up hating it by the end of my trip.
+I bought a giant bag from GoLite and ended up hating it by the end of my trip.

 Aside from being too big to carry on to flights, the biggest problem with these bags is that they're top-loading.
 They open from the top, like a garbage bag, not from the front, like a suitcase.